 The party assuming an obligation by issuing an option or concluding a futures contract, is required to furnish collateral in respect of his or her position from the very start.
 The collateral requirement will change in response to increases or decreases in the price of the underlying assets, and consequently in response to increase or decreases in the value of the derivative instrument.
 Additional collateral in the form of supplementary collateral may therefore be required.
+The gearing effect also applies to the collateral requirement, which may change rapidly.
 If the client fails to furnish sufficient collateral, the clearing organisation or the investment firm will be entitled to terminate, without the consent of the client, the investments (closing all derivative positions) in order to curtail the loss.
 A client should thus closely monitor price developments and collateral requirements in order to avoid the involuntary closure of the position.